ga4gh/vrs/docs/source/terms_and_model.rst

 Variation
 @@@@@@@@@

+In the genetics community, variation is often used to mean *sequence* variation, describing the differences observed in DNA or AA bases among individuals, and typically with respect to a common reference sequence.

-The Variation class is the conceptual root of all types of variation, both current and future, and the *Variation* abstract class is the top-level object in the :ref:`vr-schema-diagram`.
+In VRS, the Variation class is the conceptual root of all types of variation, and the *Variation* abstract class is the top-level object in the :ref:`vr-schema-diagram`.
+Variation types are broadly categorized as :ref:`MolecularVariation`, :ref:`SystemicVariation`, or a :ref:`utility subclass <othervariation>`.
 Types of variation are widely varied, and there are several :ref:`planned-variation` currently under consideration to capture this diversity.
-In VRS, Variation types are broadly categorized as a :ref:`MolecularVariation`, a :ref:`SystemicVariation`, or a :ref:`utility subclass <othervariation>`.

-**Biological Definition**

-In biology, variation is often used to mean *sequence* variation, describing the differences observed in DNA or AA bases among individuals.

 **Computational Definition**

-Variation is a representation of the state of one or more molecules.
+A representation of the state of one or more molecules.

 .. _MolecularVariation:

 Molecular Variation
 ###################

-Molecular Variation is a :ref:`variation` of a contiguous molecule.
+A :ref:`variation` of a contiguous molecule.

 .. _Allele: